Selside and Fawcett Forest

-Selside and Fawcett Forest is a civil parish in the South Lakeland district, in the county of Cumbria, England.
+Selside and Fawcett Forest is a civil parish in the Westmorland and Furness district, in the county of Cumbria, England.
 It was created on 1 April 2020, from the civil parishes of Fawcett Forest and Whitwell and Selside.
 It borders the parishes of Skelsmergh and Scalthwaiterigg, Longsleddale, Shap Rural, Orton, Whinfell and Strickland Roger.

 The population of "Whitwell and Selside" in the 2011 United Kingdom census was 296, but data for Fawcett Forest is unavailable.